 You are entitled to ask for your original exam papers to be returned to you once they have been marked and graded.
 Papers not collected within two years after the date of grading are destroyed.

-- New rules and instructions for examination were adopted by the Education Committee on 17 June 2020.
-They will take effect from 31 August 2020.
+- Rules and instructions for examination valid from 31 August 2020.

 - Rules and instructions for oral digital examination at a distance, valid from 6 April 2020.

 - Rules and instructions for written digital examination at a distance, valid from 26 March 2020.